-A school will be identified as having a "consistently underperforming" student group if, for two consecutive years, any of its student groups falls below the percentage of points (cut score) associated with the lowest performing 5 percent of schools in the state's accountability system.
+A school will be identified as one with having a "consistently underperforming" student group if, for two consecutive years, any of its student groups falls below the percentage of points (cut score) associated with the lowest rating performing 5 percent of schools in the state's accountability system. for two consecutive years (i.e., currently less than 38 percent for high schools and less than 35.5 percent for elementary and middle schools).

 Student groups include economically disadvantaged students, students with disabilities, students who are English Learners, and students by major racial and ethnic groups (i.e., American Indian, African American, White, Pacific Islander, Asian, Hispanic, and Multiracial students).
 This identification occurs annually beginning school year 2018-2019.
 Schools already identified for comprehensive support and intervention will not be identified for targeted support and improvement.